rstudio-education/rmd4medicine/README.md

 tables created with R code into a nicely formatted and reproducible final manuscript.

+We’ll work on template R Markdown documents from four different “phases” of our mock clinical trial research project: an exploratory data analysis, a progress report, a draft manuscript, and a final paper.
+Along the way, we’ll learn about the basics of working with R Markdown and how to include tables, data, and graphics.

 ## Learning objectives

 Attendees will learn how to:

 1. Identify the basic anatomy of an R Markdown document. *(session 1)*

-2. Knit an R Markdown document. *(session 1)*
+2. Make and knit an R Markdown document. *(session 1)*

 3. Add text, R code, and output to an R Markdown document. *(session 1)*

-4. Create an exploratory data analysis report with R Markdown.
-    *(session 1)*

-5. Change the output format of an R Markdown document. *(session 2)*
+4. Change the output format of an R Markdown document. *(session 2)*

-6. Use R code to create tables summarizing participants (i.e., a “Table One”) and statistical analyses within an R Markdown document.
+5. Use R code to create tables summarizing participants (i.e., a “Table One”) and statistical analyses within an R Markdown document.
     *(session 2)*

-7. Organize files and set up file paths when working in an R Markdown project. *(session 3)*
+6. Organize files and set up file paths when working in an R Markdown project. *(session 3)*

-8. Avoid growing pains as your R Markdown project evolves alongside your research project. *(session 3)*
+7. Avoid growing pains as your R Markdown project evolves alongside your research project. *(session 3)*

-9. Export your figures and tables to a place you can find on your computer *(session 3)*
+8. Export your figures and tables to a place you can find on your computer *(session 3)*

-10. Embed figures generated from R code in an R Markdown document, including multi-panel plots. *(session 4)*
+9. Embed figures generated from R code in an R Markdown document, including multi-panel plots. *(session 4)*

-11. Control how your figures look using `knitr` code chunk options, captions, and cross-references. *(session 4)*
+10. Control how your figures look using `knitr` code chunk options, captions, and cross-references. *(session 4)*

-12. Expand into new output formats like powerpoint presentations, conference posters, etc.- all built with R Markdown as the foundation *(wrap-up)*
+11. Expand into new output formats like powerpoint presentations, conference posters, etc.- all built with R Markdown as the foundation *(wrap-up)*